dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 ## Transformations and source languages

-As we saw above, every transformation is a pure function which takes a typed MIL program and returns a typed MIL program.
+As we saw above, every transformation is {++ implemented as ++} a pure function which takes a typed MIL program and returns a typed MIL program.
 This allows to easily compose different transformations in a pipeline.